GLOBAL MARKETS-Europe worries spark share sell-off, Spain yields jump

 By Herbert Lash

-Investors focused on Spain, where the main share index lost 3.7 percent and yields on 10-year bonds hit 6 percent on concerns about Madrid’s commitment to reform due to violent protests and talk of secession by the wealthy Catalonia region.
+Investors focused on Spain, where the main share index fell 3.2 percent and yields on 10-year bonds hit 6 percent, as doubts grew about Madrid’s commitment to reform due to violent protests and talk of secession by the wealthy Catalonia region.

 International lenders are at loggerheads over how to solve the crisis in Greece, threatening more trouble for the euro as the International Monetary Fund demands European governments write off some of the Greek debt they hold.